-On August 26, 1942 one of eight B-17s that took off from Mareeba Airfield at 4:00am on a bombing mission against a Japanese convoy off Milne Bay.
+On August 26, 1942 at 4:00am took off from Mareeba Airfield as one of eight B-17s on a bombing mission against a Japanese convoy off Milne Bay.
 Inbound to the target was bad weather with a ceiling of only 2,000' or less.
 Between 6:30am to 7:45am, the formation bombed from roughly 1,500' and experienced accurate anti-aircraft fire from the ships.

 On August 28, 1942 took off from Mareeba Airfield piloted by 1st Lt.
 Gilbert Erb with co-pilot Capitan Beck on an official check-off flight.

 On August 29, 1942 took off from Mareeba Airfield piloted by 1st Lt Walter F. Nyblade on a bombing mission, nil results or aborted the mission.

 On August 30, 1942 took off from Mareeba Airfield piloted by 1st Lt Walter F. Nyblade on a mission to search the Milne Bay area but found no enemy activity.

 On September 9, 1942 took off from Mareeba Airfield piloted by Captain Jack P. Thompson mission details unknown.

 On September 11, 1942 one of five B-17s from the 28th Bomb Squadron that took off from Mareeba Airfield piloted by Jack P. Thompson with co-pilot Crawford on a bombing mission against two Japanese destroyers twenty miles east of Normanby Island.
 One of the B-17s scored a direct hit on the stern of Yayoi, which later sank.